-Tentative Class Schedule - ENGL 1301 Internet Summer 2019
+Tentative Class Schedule - ENGL 1301

 This schedule serves to outline the material/subject matter we will cover in class.
-All major assignments will be accompanied by instructions detailing specific requirements and due dates via your instructor and/or BlackBoard.
-Any written assignment submitted past the due date will receive an automatic deduction in points after the first 24 hours.
-Late assignments must be turned in within 48 hours of the due date to receive partial credit.
-After 2 days papers will not be accepted and you will receive a zero for the assignment.
-If there are excusable circumstances which might justify an extension on the assignment, arrangements must be made with your Instructor.
+Please make every effort to read along as we learn this material.
+In addition, your instructor will notify you of specific dates you need to bring essay drafts or other materials to the class.
+It is very important that you are present on these days, and equipped with the supplies needed to participate in assigned activities, such as paper revision.
+All major assignments will be accompanied by handouts detailing specific requirements and due dates via your instructor and/or BlackBoard.
 Please note that if there are readings or assignments due on a certain date, you need to be working on them and have them completed before they are due on the schedule.
 You are responsible for all outside work and assignment submission.
-All Cengage MindTap assignments are to be completed by due dates as indicated by the textbook schedule.
-Your Instructor will only reopen assignments based on circumstances which can be reasonably supported with documentation.
-This is an online textbook (with an App.
-Option for your phone; therefore, only extreme circumstances would justify assignment extensions).
 This is a working schedule, and is subject to change during the semester.
 I will notify students of any modifications and will make sure all adjustments are reasonable.